Pontederia crassipes: Invasive species

 The invasion of water hyacinth also has socioeconomic consequences.
-Since water hyacinth is comprised up of 95% water, its evapotranspiration rate is high.
+Since water hyacinth is composed of up to 95% water, its evapotranspiration rate is high.
 As such, small lakes that have been covered with the species can dry out and leave communities without adequate water or food supply.
 In some areas, dense mats of water hyacinth prevent the use of a waterway, leading to the loss of transportation (both human and cargo), as well as a loss of fishing possibilities.
 Large sums of money are allocated to the removal of water hyacinth from the water bodies as well as figuring out how to destroy the remains harvested.
 Harvesting water hyacinth mechanically requires considerable effort.
 A million tons of fresh biomass would require 75 trucks with a capacity of 40 m3, per day, for 365 days to get rid of it.
-The water hyacinth would then be transferred to a dumping site and allowed to decompose, which releases CO2, CH4, and nitrogen oxides, which would all negatively impact the air quality and contribute to global warming.
+The water hyacinth would then be transferred to a dumping site and allowed to decompose, which releases CO2, methane, and nitrogen oxides.

 Water hyacinth has been widely introduced in North America, Europe, Asia, Australia, Africa, and New Zealand.
 In many areas, it has become an important and pernicious invasive species.
 In New Zealand, it is listed on the National Pest Plant Accord, which prevents it from being propagated, distributed, or sold.
 In large water areas such as Louisiana, the Kerala Backwaters in India, Tonlé Sap in Cambodia, and Lake Victoria, it has become a serious pest.
 The common water hyacinth has become an invasive plant species on Lake Victoria in Africa after it was introduced into the area in the 1980s.

+A 1.22 Gb/8 chromosome reference genome was assembled to study nuclear and chloroplast genomes between 10 water hyacinth lines from 3 continents.
+Results indicate the spread of a limited genotype of water hyacinth from South America, where it has the highest genetic diversity.
+The paper proposes the spread potentially originating from ships travelling from Itajaí Port on the Brazilian East Coast.
+However, genetic studies on samples from Bangladesh and Indonesia demonstrate different genotypes, potentially implicating multiple introduction vectors.

+Further, the genomic study also revealed the adaptation in four key pathways; plant-pathogen interaction, plant-hormone signal transduction, photosynthesis and abiotic stress tolerance, which provide water hyacinth to expand its niche and compete with other native flora.